Neel49/Simplify-Cover-Letter-Generator/README.md

 🔥 **ALSO, THIS ONLY WORKS ON GREENHOUSE APPLICATIONS RIGHT NOW**.
 (Working on getting it to work for Lever and Workday.)

-⭐ **Please star the repo if you like it and make a PR if you want to contribute!** I'm constantly updating this, so keep cloning it. **Please star the repo if you like it!**
+⭐ **Please star the repo if you like it and make a PR if you want to contribute!** We're constantly updating this, so keep cloning it.

 🔗 [**Click here to set up your OpenAI API key**](https://platform.openai.com/signup/)